 Older homes may still have a gas meter inside the garage or basement, more often they will be outside against the house and on a rare occasion out in the yard.
 You should be familiar with the location of your main disconnects.

-NOTE: If you are smelling gas in the house without much sniffing, shut off your gas immediately, possibly evacuate the house and call a plumber.
-Your gas supplier (Vectren in our area) does NOT repair any leak at the meter or any piping in the home.
+NOTE: If you smell gas in the house without much sniffing, shut off the gas immediately at the main disconnect, open as many windows as possible to vent the gas out, possibly evacuate the house and call a plumber.
+Your gas supplier (Centerpoint Energy in our area) does NOT repair any leak in the home.

 Leave a Reply